You already know. There is a cost to successfully self-publishing a book for sustained sales.

 The book cover design can often determine whether or not people will actually pay for it and read it.
 Your cover will make or break your book right off the bat.
 If there’s any one cost you don’t want to go cheap on, this would be it.

-While it’s true you can outsource to someone on Fiverr and get a decent cover for less than $20, it pays to do your research and find a better designer who is going to deliver a cover that sells your book.
+While it’s true you can outsource to someone on Fiverr and get a decent cover for less than $20, it pays to do your research and find a better designer who is going to deliver a good book cover that sells your book.

 Cover designers aren’t just talented creators.
 Many who do it as a living have inside market knowledge and tailor your book cover for your specific genre.